Victor-Studio/PushNotification/README.md

 ## Introduction
 Let me introduce the server end at first.
 1. Here is the simplest `payload` of a remote notification
 ```
 {"aps":{"alert":"This is a message for testing APNs","badge":123,"sound":"default"}}
 ```

+These lib should be referenced
 ```
 using System;
 using System.IO;